-Alternative 2: Tree Mast PLANNING, DESIGN AND DEVELOPMENT PHASE Potential impact and risk: Visual impact (Medium-High negative) Nature of impact: Unsightly views due to construction site Extent and duration of impact: Local, Duration of construction phase Consequence of impact or risk: Localised visual disturbance on site Probability of occurrence: Definite Degree to which the impact may cause irreplaceable loss of resources: Negligible Degree to which the impact can be reversed: Low Indirect impacts: Low Cumulative impact prior to mitigation: Low-Medium negative Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Medium-High negative Degree to which the impact can be avoided: Medium Degree to which the impact can be managed: Visual impact mitigation measures will be dealt with in the Environmental Management Programme ("EMPr").
+Alternative 2: Tree Mast PLANNING, DESIGN AND DEVELOPMENT PHASE Potential impact and risk: Visual impact (Medium-High negative) Nature of impact: Unsightly views due to construction site Extent and duration of impact: Local, Duration of construction phase Consequence of impact or risk: Localised visual disturbance on site Probability of occurrence: Definite Degree to which the impact may cause Negligible irreplaceable loss of resources: Degree to which the impact can be reversed: Low Indirect impacts: Low Cumulative impact prior to mitigation: Low-Medium negative Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Medium-High negative Degree to which the impact can be avoided: Medium Degree to which the impact can be managed: Visual impact mitigation measures will be dealt with in the Environmental Management Programme ("EMPr").
 The EMPr must be enforced and monitored by the Environmental Control Officer ("ECO").
 The following measures should be implemented amongst others: • The contractor shall restrict all his activities, materials, equipment and personnel to within the area specified/demarcated. • Construction material must be stored in areas designated by the site agent and in a neat and orderly manner and must not damage natural vegetation. • The contractor must ensure that all structures, equipment, materials and facilities used or created on site for or during construction activities are removed once the project has been completed.
 The construction site must be cleared and cleaned to the satisfaction of the ECO. • Immediately after the demolishing of the campsite, the contractor shall restore the site to its original state, paying particular attention to its appearance relative to the general landscape. • Construction only to take place during normal working hours. • Implementation of the EMPr.
 Degree to which the impact can be mitigated: Probable Proposed mitigation: The following measures should be implemented amongst others: The Contractor shall endeavour to keep noise generating activities to a minimum.
 Construction only to take place during normal working hours.
 No construction on Sundays.
 Compliance with the appropriate legislation with respect to noise shall be mandatory.
 Implementation of the EMPr.
-Residual impacts: Very Low-negative Cumulative impact post mitigation: Significance rating of impact after mitigation Low - negative (e.g. Low, Medium, Medium-High, High, or Very- High) Low - negative OPERATIONAL PHASE Married to a sea AAA a disease Distriction of the Control of the C Potential impact and risk: Nature of impact: Visual impact (Medium-High negative) The development of the mast will most probably have a visual impact because of the height of the mast (30m in height) located within an agricultural area of Eendekuil, Piketberg.
+Residual impacts: Very Low-negative Cumulative impact post mitigation: Low - negative Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very- High) OPERATIONAL PHASE Low - negative Potential impact and risk: Visual impact (Medium-High negative) Nature of impact: The development of the mast will most probably have a visual impact because of the height of the mast (30m in height) located within an agricultural area of Eendekuil, Piketberg.
 Extent and duration of impact: Local, Permanent Consequence of impact or risk: Low-Medium negative Probability of occurrence: Definite Degree to which the impact may cause irreplaceable loss of resources: Low - negative